tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 There are a couple of different ways to write a C extension.
 The "simplest" (as in, all the components are visible and there is no magic and there are no external dependencies) is to hand-write it.
 If you don't want to do that, you can also use a binding generator to write the glue code for you.
+I have the most experience with Cython, but other binding generators like nanobind, pybind11, and even CPython's own Argument Clinic exist too!

 ### Hand-written